complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 7

 Building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
+This would apply a probabilistic programming model to infection data from different sources.

 ### Project idea 8